nodormu/print-on-demand-python-scripts-and-rust-bins/record-and-automate-keypresses-and-mouse/README.md

 Try this out.

 I used Ubuntu 24.04 LTS, but this should run on any OS with python installed that has a GUI and pynput installed.
+(I don't have Rust code put together yet for a comparison/contrast, but it shouldn't be too hard to deal with)

 Dependencies: